 You can contact our external data protection officers as follows:

 3. Purposes and Legal Bases of Data Processing

 3.1 Processing of Data when Using the App

-When downloading the mobile app, the necessary information is transmitted to the App Store, in particular your username, your e-mail address and the customer number of your account, the time of download, any payment information and the individual device identification number.
+When you download the mobile app, the necessary information is transferred to the App Store, i.e. in particular your user name, your e-mail address and the customer number of your account, the time of the download, payment information if applicable and the individual device identification number.
 We have no influence on this data collection and are not responsible for it.
-We process the data only to the extent necessary for downloading the mobile app to your mobile device and in this context, as far as it is necessary for the use of the app, on the basis of Art.
-6 para.
-1 sentence 1 Lit.B.)
-GDPR.
+We only process the data insofar as it is necessary for downloading the mobile app to your mobile device and in this context, insofar as it is necessary for using the app, on the basis of Art.
+6 (1) p.
+1 lit. b) DS-GVO.

 3.2 Verification and Confirmation of Identity – Smart Ident

 The processing of your data by Qundo, in connection with the verification and confirmation of identity, is carried out on behalf of the respective partner company of Qundo, such as .B. a bank or an insurance company.
 The processing of your data takes place exclusively for the purpose of verifying your identity.
 Your declaration to the respective partner remains unaffected.